 I folded the bottom of the drop cloth at my first mark so that I had a 2 inch fold.
 (Your mark will be directly in the fold.)
 Then I folded again using the next mark and pinned to hold it together.

 I ran my drop cloth through the sewing machine sewing along the top of the fold you just made starting about 3 inches in from the edge and leaving 3 inches at the other edge.
 Then I sewed down the side to hold the hem in place and down again at the 3 inch mark.
 This will leave a little pocket for washers to weight your curtains.

 Now for the fun part!
 The spray paint!
 I taped off where I wanted my stripes to go making sure to tape both sides of the drop cloth before you start to paint.

-IMPORTANT: You have to get the tape on either side of the curtain in the exact same spot otherwise your paint will show through.
+IMPORTANT: You have to get the tape on both sides of the curtain in the exact same spot otherwise your paint will show through.

 Once you are ready, cut open some paper bags and tape them along the tape line so that when you spray one color it doesn’t go on the rest of the drop cloth.
 I actually set up the bags so that I could fold them over and do the next color the second I was done with the first color.
 I didn’t want to have to sit and wait for the paint to dry between each color.
 I reused the same bags for each panel replacing the tape on the edge of the bags when necessary.

 When you first spray the drop cloths it is going to look like they have already faded, even with 2 coats.
 Don’t fret!
 Just be sure to apply two even coats and once you pull the tape they will look really vibrant.
 Let side one dry before painting side 2.
 I used 2 cans of each color.
 Buy more than you think you will need.
 You can always return what you don’t open and it will save you from having to stop in the middle.
 Yes, I learned this the hard way